Building on Success

 The campaign got under way with a $1 million challenge gift from an anonymous donor.
 The Robesons pledged $500,000 and the new meeting room pavilion will be dedicated to their family.
 Other major contributors include Shahid and Ann Khan, the Donald C. Dodds Jr. family, the Marci Dodds-Jon “Cody” Sokolski family, the Newton H. Dodds family, Main Street Bank and Trust, Busey Bank, and the Friends of the Champaign Public Library.
 A gift from Michael and JoAnn Henneman enabled the Foundation to reach its goal.

 Hundreds of community members contributed to the campaign.
 Many will have their names permanently inscribed on patio pavers, book shelves, and a glass donor wall.
-See a list of everyone who supported the Foundation this past year.

 The Library Foundation will continue to secure private funds to make sure the library will always be able to provide exceptional collections and outstanding programs for our community.